EricLWang/self/Codex.md

 * Abortion should be legal everywhere.
 * Marijuana should be legal everywhere.
 * Free college education should be available to all who want it.
+* The instinctive reaction towards the homeless should be compassion, not fear.

 ## Personal Canon